apache/mnemonic/site/develop/bylaws.md

 ### Voting

-Decisions regarding the project are made by votes on the primary project development mailing list (dev@Metron.apache.org).
-Where necessary, PMC voting may take place on the private Metron PMC mailing list.
+Decisions regarding the project are made by votes on the primary project development mailing list (dev@mnemonic.apache.org).
+Where necessary, PMC voting may take place on the private mnemonic PMC mailing list.
 Votes are clearly indicated by subject line starting with [VOTE].
 Votes may contain multiple items for approval and these should be clearly separated.
 Voting is carried out by replying to the vote